danielsaidi/SwiftUIKit/README.md

 * Styles
 * Views

-You can explore the sections in the [documentation][Documentation] and the demo app.
+You can explore these sections in the [documentation][Documentation] and the demo app.